The Importance of Yoga in Modern Life

 History of Yoga

 “Yoga” has its roots in the Sanskrit word “Yuj,” which translates to join or unite.
-According to yogic scriptures, the practice of yoga unites individual consciousness with the universal consciousness.
+According to yogic scriptures, the practice of Yoga unites individual consciousness with the universal consciousness.
 This indicates a perfect harmony between the mind and body.

-The practice of yoga is believed to have been around since the dawn of civilization.
-The origins of the science of yoga go back thousands of years, which was long before the first religions or belief systems were born.
+The practice of Yoga is believed to have been around since the dawn of civilization.
+The origins of the science of Yoga go back thousands of years, which was long before the first religions or belief systems were born.
 Dating back to 2700 BC, fossils and seals of individuals engaged in yoga sadhana have been found in the Indus-Saraswati Valley civilization.

 The word “Yoga” first appeared in the ancient Sanskrit texts of the Rig Veda, which go back to 1500 BC.
 This old text includes rituals, mantras, and songs used by the Vedic priests of that time.
 The Atharva Veda (around 900 BC) talks about the importance of controlled breathing.

-The pre-classical period of yoga, which lasted over 2,000 years, was dominated by the Upanishads.
+The pre-classical period of Yoga, which lasted over 2,000 years, was dominated by the Upanishads.
 The Upanishads focus on different yogic techniques and talk about how the mind and the body work.
-The classical period of yoga ran from 500 BC to 800 AD.
+The classical period of Yoga ran from 500 BC to 800 AD.
 The importance of a peaceful mind was stressed during this period.
 The post-classic period went up to 1700 AD.
 This was the time when the world saw the numerous Yoga teachers working towards the development of this cultural art form.

 A Look at the Different Yoga Styles

-There are various forms of yoga, with each of them having a unique focus.
+There are various forms of Yoga, with each of them having a unique focus.
 Here’s a look at some of the most popular ones:

 Vinyasa Yoga

 Vinyasa Yoga, also referred to as "flow yoga," is a dynamic yoga style.
 Here, yoga poses are linked together with conscious breathing to create a smooth, continuous movement.
-The yoga is characterized by a series of postures that flow from one to the next.
+The Yoga is characterized by a series of postures that flow from one to the next.
 Each of these postures is guided by breath.
 Vinyasa yoga helps enhance body awareness, reduces stress, and improves focus and concentration.

 Iyengar Yoga